sfjbskumar/oct31training/anjali/MiniProject/projectmini/Readme.md

 For performing the testing on application we use localhost:portnumber(8080/8081,etc) either write this on browser or on POSTMAN.

-Build the project

-mvn clean install
+Build the project: mvn clean install

-Run application

-mvn spring-boot:run
+Run application: mvn spring-boot:run

-Testing the application

-using POSTMAN or BROSWER
+Testing the application: using POSTMAN or BROSWER

 1.Creating Applicant (Admin's operation)
 POST